CoFH/cofh.github.io/docs/thermal-expansion/satchel/index.md

   - /docs/satchel/
 recipes:
   crafting:
-    - satchel-basic-using-leather
+    - te5-satchel-basic-using-leather
-    - satchel-basic-using-rockwool
+    - te5-satchel-basic-using-rockwool
-    - satchel-hardened
+    - te5-satchel-hardened
-    - satchel-reinforced
+    - te5-satchel-reinforced
-    - satchel-signalum
+    - te5-satchel-signalum
-    - satchel-resonant
+    - te5-satchel-resonant
-    - satchel-void-using-leather
+    - te5-satchel-void-using-leather
-    - satchel-void-using-rockwool
+    - te5-satchel-void-using-rockwool
 ---

 A **satchel** is an item that stores other items.
 It is able to automatically